-Samuel Ladoke Akintola’s son, Late Victor Ladipupo Akintola, in one of the interviews granted said his father was one of the Greatest Nigeria ever lived, and summed up the whole description in the following paragraph:
+Samuel Ladoke Akintola’s son, Late Victor Ladipupo Akintola, in one of the interviews granted, said his father was one of the Greatest Nigeria ever lived, and summed up the whole description in the following paragraph:

-“Samuel Ladoke Akintola (SLA) excelled in virtually all positions and posts he held from being a worker of Nigerian Baptist Convention, a newspaper man, a parliamentary, a leader of opposition and even when he was Premier of Western Nigeria.
+“Samuel Ladoke Akintola (SLA) excelled in virtually all positions and posts he held from being a worker of Nigerian Baptist Convention, a newspaperman, a parliamentary, a leader of the opposition and even when he was Premier of Western Nigeria.
 As a journalist he was behind the expulsion of a white man who called a Nigerian a monkey, as a parliamentarian, he moved the independence motion.
 He equally saw to the establishment of Islamic studies in the University of Ibadan.”

 What a great man he was!

 Samuel Ladoke Akintola (SLA), it is said, was the facilitator for the mass acceptance of the party in the West because of his proficiency and oratory prowess which till today has not been matched by any Nigeria.
-He was a leader light to the performance of Action Group party in his days.
+He was a leading light to the performance of the Action Group party in his days.